General Service updates

 Live Borders have provided an update on their services on their website.

-Due to a number of events being cancelled following government COVID-19 advice, the following have been suspended:
+However, to a number of events being cancelled following government COVID-19 advice, the following have been suspended:

 - Local Festival Grants Scheme